Polesworth Group Homes Ltd

 So that we can provide a safe and professional service, we need to keep certain records about you.
 We may record the following types of data about you:

-• Your basic details and contact information e.g. your name, address, date of birth, and next of kin;
+• Your basic details and contact information e.g. your name, address, date of birth, photograph, phone numbers and next of kin;

 • Your financial details e.g. details of how you pay us for your care or your funding arrangements.
 Information on your National Insurance number, state benefits and personal bank details depending on the level with which we support you with managing your finances.